umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 The package tries to implement a single, best practice implementation of working with OAuth.
 For particular providers the specific flow required can be customized via configuration or code.

-Services that this package is intended to support will offer an OAuth2/OAuth1 default authentication and authorization flow against an "app".
+The primary use case for this package is when working with services that offer an OAuth2/OAuth1 default authentication and authorization flow against an "app".
 The developer will need to create this "app" with the service.
 By doing this, information such as the "client ID" (or "consumer key" for OAuth1) and "client secret" (or "consumer secret" for OAuth1) can be applied to the configuration.

+When creating the app it will usually be necessary to configure a call back URL.
+You should use the following:

+- For OAuth2: `/api/AuthorizedServiceResponse/HandleOAuth2IdentityResponse`
+- For OAuth1: `/api/AuthorizedServiceResponse/HandleOAuth1IdentityResponse`

 In addition, the package supports integration with OAuth1 or Api key based authentication and authorization services.